DistrictOfJoban/JCM-Docs/docs/players/blocks/rv_pids.md

 light_level: 5
 ---

 A **Railway Vision PIDS** is a Passenger Information Display System.
-It replicates the Railway-Vision styled PIDS display seen along stations of the MTR Network.
+It replicates the Railway Vision styled PIDS display seen along stations of the MTR Network.

 This block is a part of [JCM PIDS](../features/jcm-pids.md), which includes extra features such as PIDS Preset and more.